Guake/guake/docs/source/user/features.rst

 Gtk Theme
 =========

-Guake allows to override the default GNOME/Gtk theme, allowing you to choose a specific theme only for Guake.
+Guake allows you to choose a different Gtk theme than your environment.

 Quick Open, hyperlink and Search on web
 =======================================